prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 title: "Monero Mining Hardware Comparison"
 permalink: "/crypto-mining/monero-hardware/"
 layout: page
-seotitle: "5 Best Monero Mining Hardware GPUs & CPUs 2018 (Cryptonight) "
+seotitle: "5 Best Monero Mining Hardware GPUs & CPUs 2019 (Cryptonight) "
 ---
 <h3 class="page-subtitle">
-	Updated April 23, 2018 by
+	Updated January 4th, 2019 by
 	<a href="/about/"><img src="/img/profile/close.jpg" class="circle" alt="Headshot"></a>
 	Jacob Tuwiner
 </h3>
 ![Monero Logo](/img/cryptocurrency/monero-logo.png){: .img-right .img-small}

-The time is now to start mining Monero.

-Here's why:
+Here's the deal:

+You're looking for the best Monero mining hardware on the market.

+Well, you've come to the right place.

-Monero's mining algorithm is designed to be both CPU and GPU friendly.
+Monero's mining algorithm is designed to be both CPU and GPU friendly, meaning it is easy and cheap to mine Monero.

-*This makes it profitable to mine with extremely cheap mining hardware*.

-Monero is a cryptocurrency focused on fungibility and the privacy of its users.
-With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

-This guide is going to highlight the best GPU for mining Monero.
+This guide is going to highlight the best GPU and CPU for mining Monero.

 ## Cryptonight Mining Hardware